cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-10-13-my-ultimate-terminal-customizations-for-windows.md

 {% badge /img/badges/PowerShell_5.0_icon.png 140 https://learn.microsoft.com/en-us/powershell/ %}

-To make the most of your terminal, install and use [PowerShell v5](https://learn.microsoft.com/en-us/powershell/) or above instead of the Command Prompt (`CMD`).
+To make the most of my terminal, I use [PowerShell v5](https://learn.microsoft.com/en-us/powershell/) or above instead of the Command Prompt (`CMD`).
-PowerShell is very powerful shell (similar to `bash`) but [with a more verbose syntax](https://mathieubuisson.github.io/powershell-linux-bash/).
+PowerShell is very powerful shell
+I's similar to `bash` but [with a more verbose syntax](https://mathieubuisson.github.io/powershell-linux-bash/) in my opinion.
 Interestingly, PowerShell commands return objects instead of plain text!
+This means that you can easily manipulate the output of one command with another command instead of using pipes.

 Here's how to install PowerShell Core on Windows: